icedoesjs/Simplified-JSON/README.md

 <h2 align ="center">Why?</h2>
 <p align="center"><b>Simplified JSON</b> orignally started out when I was creating a JSON validator, but I kept getting my sytnax wrong because of mistypes.
 I
-got tires of quotes and colons, I wanted something more simple.
-I brainstormed if I made a version of JSON how I would want the sytntax, not only to make it easy to write for me but easy to read for people with no experience, but they simply want to edit configs.
+got tired of quotes and colons, I wanted something more simple.
+I brainstormed if I made a version of JSON how I would want the sytntax, not only to make it easy to write for me but easy to read for people with no experience, they simply want to edit configs.
 I added support for variables, booleans are now simple yes and no values and no quotes are needed as type detection is built-in.</p>

 <h2 align="center">Usage</h2>